 Ultraviolet (UV) rays from the sun can cause real damage to your skin, and there are two types: UVA and UVB.
 UVA rays are a main cause of dark spots, fine lines and wrinkles, loss of skin elasticity and other signs of photoaging, while UVB rays are what cause painful sunburns, not to mention skin cancers such as melanoma.

 UV light is only one part of what reaches us from the sun.
-Another portion is made up of infrared rays, which make up about 54% of the light that hits your skin on a daily basis “When infrared radiation penetrates your skin, your body converts it to heat,” says board-certified dermatologist and LovelySkin CEO Dr. Joel Schlessinger.
+Another portion is made up of infrared rays, which make up about 40% to 54% of the light that hits your skin on a daily basis “When infrared radiation penetrates your skin, your body converts it to heat,” says board-certified dermatologist and LovelySkin CEO Dr. Joel Schlessinger.
 “This is why your skin feels warm under the sun.”

 How do infrared sunscreens help your skin?